ChatIE: Zero-Shot Information Extraction via Chatting with ChatGPT: Experiment

-\paragraph{Evaluation Metrics} \subparagraph{RE.} We report the standard micro F1 measure and adopt two evaluate metrics: 1) \textit{border} evaluation (BE): an extracted relation triple \textit{(subject, relation, object)} is considered as correct if the whole entity span of both subject and object and relation are all correct.
-2) \textit{strict} evaluation (SE): in addition to what is required in the \textit{border} evaluation, the type of both subject and object also must be correct.
-We use BE on NYT11-HRL because there is no annotation of entity types and use SE on DuIE2.0.
+\subparagraph{RE.} We report the standard micro F1 measure and adopt two evaluate metrics~(following \citet{zhong-chen-2021-frustratingly}): \textit{border} evaluation (Rel) and \textit{strict} evaluation (Rel+, appendix \ref{app: eva metrics}).
+We use Rel on NYT11-HRL because there is no annotation of entity types and use Rel+ on DuIE2.0.

-\subparagraph{NER.} We only consider the complete matching and use the micro F1 to evaluate NER task.
-Only when both the border and the type of the predicted entity and the true entity are the same will we regard it as a correct prediction.
+\subparagraph{NER.} We consider the complete matching and use the micro F1.
+Only when both the boundary and the type of the predicted entity are correct, will we regard it as correct.

-\subparagraph{EE.} We adopt the different evaluation metrics on the DuEE1.0 dataset and ACE05 dataset.
-For the DuEE1.0 dataset, F-measure (F1\footnote{\url{https://github.com/PaddlePaddle/PaddleNLP/tree/develop/examples/information_extraction/DuEE}}) is scored according to the word-level matching.
+\subparagraph{EE.} We adopt different evaluation metrics on the DuEE1.0 and ACE05 dataset.
+For the DuEE1.0 dataset, F-measure (F1\textsuperscript{\ref{duee}}) is scored according to the word-level matching.
 For the ACE05 dataset, the predicted argument results are matched with the manually marked argument results at the entity level and evaluated by the micro F1.